 - 150.An Ecclesfield Design Codes has been prepared as part of the preparation of the Plan to support the design policies contained within it.
 This can be found at Ecclesfield Neighbourhood Plan Ecclesfield Parish Council (ecclesfield-pc.gov.uk).

-- 151. Based on best practice and a detailed analysis of the parish, this document sets clear expectations and rules about the design of new developments to make sure that it delivers suitable and sustainable development not only for people but also wildlife and the environment.
+- 151.Based on best practice and a detailed analysis of the Parish, this document sets clear expectations and rules about the design of new developments to make sure that it delivers high quality, locally distinctive, suitable, and sustainable development that meet needs the local people (and wildlife).

-- 152. The Design Codes are structured around seven character areas:
+- 152. The Design Codes are structured around seven character areas based on the context and character of the Parish, and are supplemented by guidance on homes and buildings, identity, built form, nature, public space, and movement:

 - 1. Greno Knoll / Greno Wood.

 - 2. Green Gap / Whitley.

 - 3. Eastern fringe.

 - 4. Grenoside village.

 - 5. Ecclesfield.

 - 6. Burncross / Chapeltown.

 - 7. High Green / Thorncliffe.

-153. As well as six topics:
+153.Similarly six topic areas:

 - 1. Character & Quality.

 - 2. Responsive Design for Infill Development.

 - 3. Tree Planting & Green Infrastructure.

 - 4. Design for Dementia.

 - 5. Hedgehog Habitat & Biodiversity.

 - 6. Sustainable Design & Climate Resilience.

-- 154.It has been developed in a national and local planning context that gives increased emphasis on the roles of design codes and the important role of neighbourhood plans in their preparation.
-As the NPPF states at paragraph 132 'Neighbourhood planning groups can play an important role in identifying the special qualities of each area and explaining how this should be reflected in development, both through their own plans and by engaging in the production of design policy, guidance and codes by local planning authorities and developers'.
-Adding at paragraph 139, 'Development that is not well designed should be refused, especially where it fails to reflect local design policies and government guidance on design, taking into account any local design guidance and supplementary planning documents which use visual tools such as design guides and codes'. - 155.In addition, Policy D1 of the emerging Sheffield Plan requires that 'Development should be sustainable, beautiful, functional, of high-quality, and should respect, take advantage of, and enhance the characteristic features of the city, its settlements, districts, and neighbourhoods'. - 156.
-To ensure that the design is of high-quality development proposals will be assessed against the criteria in Policy E5.
-This also provides further detail and focus to accompany existing and emerging national and city-wide planning policies. - 157.It is expected that new development will be in accordance with the design principles included in it.
+- 154.The Ecclesfield Design Codes have been developed in a national and local planning context that gives increased emphasis on them and the important role of Neighbourhood Plans in their preparation.
+As the NPPF states at paragraph 132, 'Neighbourhood planning groups can play an important role in identifying the special qualities of each area and explaining how this should be reflected in development, both through their own plans and by engaging in the production of design policy, guidance and codes by local planning authorities and developers'.
+Adding at paragraph 139, 'Development that is not well designed should be refused, especially where it fails to reflect local design Ecclesfield Parish Draft Neighbourhood Plan Regulation 14 (Pre-Submission) Consultation Version May 2024

+policies and government guidance on design, taking into account any local design guidance and supplementary planning documents which use visual tools such as design guides and codes'.

+- 155.In addition, Policy D1 of the emerging Sheffield Plan requires that 'Development should be sustainable, beautiful, functional, of high-quality, and should respect, take advantage of, and enhance the characteristic features of the city, its settlements, districts, and neighbourhoods'. - 156.
+To ensure high-quality and locally responsive development, full reference and use should made of the Ecclesfield Design Codes when developing proposals (large and small) in the Parish.
 Often this will be addressed within a Design and Access Statement submitted with a planning application.

 POLICY E5: DESIGN PRINCIPLES - Development should enhance and conserve local distinctiveness by demonstrating high quality design that makes a positive contribution to the creation of beautiful, safe and sustainable buildings and takes account of local need.
-Development should demonstrate regard to and respond positively to the design principles and recommendations contained in the Ecclesfield Design Codes.